Graph Alignment for Benchmarking Graph Neural Networks and Learning Positional Encodings: Related Work

 \section{Related Work}

 \textbf{Existing methods for benchmarking GNNs.} Understanding and comparing deep learning models is crucial to advance the field of machine learning, \textit{ImageNet} \citep{Deng2009} was instrumental in shaping the current computer vision landscape, and advances in other machine learning fields are highly correlated with high-quality benchmarks.
 To benchmark graph neural networks, general-purpose and widely used datasets were compiled in \textit{TUDataset} \citep{Morris2019}, \textit{Open Graph Benchmark} \citep{Hu2020} and \textit{Benchmarking Graph Neural Networks} \citep{Dwivedi2022}.
 In addition to those datasets, specialized benchmarks also exist in structural chemistry \citep{Wu2017}, material-science \citep{Jain2013, Chanussot2021, Tran2023, Long2023} as well as benchmarks based on combinatorial optimization tasks such as neural algorithmic reasoning \citep{Velickovic2022} and SAT \citep{Li2024}.
 Among these datasets, only neural algorithmic reasoning and combinatorial optimization tasks specifically benchmark the structural understanding of a graph neural network.
 However, they have a major limitation: their inability to adapt to a wide variety of graph topologies.
 The PATTERN, and CLUSTER datasets from \citet{Dwivedi2022} are inherently based on the Stochastic Block Model (SBM), which can only represent a small portion of graph topologies (molecular graphs for example are not well modeled by the SBM).
 The CSL dataset from \citet{Dwivedi2022} requires synthetically adding cycles in the graphs, modifying its topology.
-In other combinatorial tasks such as neural algorithmic reasoning, SAT, or mixed integer programming, the graph topology is strongly correlated to the underlying problem.
-Nevertheless, combinatorial optimization problems are good candidates for building a benchmark prioritizing structural understanding as they are inherently only linked to the unlabeled graph.
+In other combinatorial tasks such as neural algorithmic reasoning, SAT, or mixed integer programming, the graph topology is strongly correlated to the underlying problem (a more comprehensive comparison between our benchmark and existing combinatorial optimization tasks is provided in \cref{sec:prop-ga}).
+Nevertheless, combinatorial optimization problems are good candidates for building a benchmark that prioritizes structural understanding, as they are inherently linked only to the unlabeled graph and are a great testbed for GNNs according to \citet{bechler-speicher2025}.